 β-Oxidation of Fatty Acids with Odd Numbers of Carbon Atoms

 The majority of natural animal derived fatty acids contain an even number of carbon atoms.
-A small proportion of plant derived lipids contain odd numbers and upon complete β-oxidation these yield acetyl-CoA units plus a single mole of propionyl-CoA.
+Fatty acids with an odd number of carbon atoms (odd-chain fatty acids, OCFA) are primarily found in the fat and milk of ruminant animals with a small proportion of plant derived fatty acids being OCFA.
+Upon complete β-oxidation OCFA there results a single mole of propionyl-CoA.
 The propionyl-CoA is converted, via a mitochondrially-localized three reaction ATP-dependent pathway, to succinyl-CoA.
 The succinyl-CoA can then enter the TCA cycle for further oxidation.

 The enzymes required for this conversion are propionyl-CoA carboxylase, methylmalonyl-CoA epimerase, and methylmalonyl-CoA mutase, respectively.
 Propionyl-CoA carboxylase is called an ABC enzyme due to the requirements for ATP, Biotin, and CO2 for the reaction.
 The clinical significance of methylmalonyl-CoA mutase in this pathway is that it is one of only two enzymes that requires a vitamin B12-derived co-factor for activity.
 The other B12-requiring enzyme is methionine synthase (see the Amino Acid Metabolism page).
 This same propionyl-CoA conversion pathway is required for the metabolism of the amino acids valine, methionine, isoleucine, and threonine.
 For this reason this three-step reaction pathway is often remembered by the mnemonic as the VOMIT pathway, where V stands for valine, O for odd-chain fatty acids, M for methionine, I for isoleucine, and T for threonine.